October in Paris 2023

 Alternatively, buy skip-the-line tickets for the top tourist attractions.

-Leave some float in your daily schedule, especially for the outdoorsy activities.
-If it is rainy outside you may want to review your plan.
+Leave some float in your daily schedule, especially for outdoorsy activities.
+If it is rainy outside, you may want to review your plan.
 Check out some fun things to do during a rainy day in Paris (just in case).

-Best things to Do in Paris in October 2023 (and Top Events in Paris in October 2023)
+Best Things to Do in Paris in October 2023 (and Top Events in Paris in October 2023)

-If you are visiting Paris for the first time, you may want to tick some Paris top tourist attractions off your bucket list.
+If you visit Paris in October for the first time, you may want to tick some of Paris’s top tourist attractions off your bucket list.
 The itineraries below are thought for Paris first-timers and cover the main attractions in Paris as well as the most iconic neighborhoods:

 GET FESTIVE AT THE MONTMARTRE’S GRAPE HARVEST FESTIVAL

-The Fête des Vendanges (Wine Harvest Festival), is a five-day celebration of the grape harvest at Montmartre’s one remaining vineyard.
+The Fête des Vendanges (Wine Harvest Festival) is a five-day celebration of the grape harvest at the only remaining vineyard in Montmartre.

-Of course, you can buy some bottles of the Montmartre wine (Clos Montmartre) which is quite expensive.
-But there are also many food and drink stalls with great deals and also music and street performances.
+Of course, you can buy some bottles of the Montmartre wine (Clos Montmartre), which is quite expensive.
+But there are also many food & drink stalls with great deals and also music and street performances.

-The Montmartre’s Fête des Vendanges is one of the most attended food festivals in Paris so we recommend going during the week if possible.
+Montmartre’s Fête des Vendanges is one of the most attended food festivals in Paris, so we recommend going during the week if possible.

 GET TO THE PARKS TO SOAK IN THE COLORS OF PARIS

-October is our favorite month for a stroll in the parks of Paris.
-Enjoy the changing colors of fall with a long walk in the Luxembourg Gardens, the Tuileries Gardens, or the more eccentric Bois de Vincennes in the east and Bois de Boulogne in the west.
+October is our favorite month for a stroll in the gardens of Paris.
+Enjoy the changing colors of fall with a long walk in the Jardin des Plantes, the Luxembourg Gardens, the Tuileries Gardens, or the more eccentric Bois de Vincennes in the east and Bois de Boulogne in the west.

-Stop by a guinguette (small kiosk some tables outside) and get a hot drink when it gets crisp, walk in the leaves, or simply enjoy the fresh autumn air.
+Stop by a guinguette (small kiosk with some tables outside), get a hot drink when it gets crisp, walk on the leaves, or simply enjoy the fresh autumn air.

 STOCK UP YOUR WINE CABINET WITH THE BEST CHAMPAGNE

-If you prefer to stay closer, some villages in the region of Hauts-de-France located around Meaux (Ile-de-France) also have the right to produce champagne.
-To avoid the Paris crazy traffic, take a train to Meaux and rent your car there.
+TIP: If you prefer to stay closer, some villages around Meaux (Ile-de-France) also have the right to produce champagne.
+To avoid the crazy Paris traffic, take a train to Meaux and rent your car there.
 From Meaux, the road (D603 and D402) is dotted with small producers that sell good champagne for better prices.
-Have a look at the champagne houses in the Marne Valley, around the villages of Charly-sur-Marne and Crouttes-sur-Marne, most of them also propose champagne tastings.
+Have a look at the champagne houses in the Marne Valley, around the villages of Charly-sur-Marne and Crouttes-sur-Marne.
+Most of them also propose champagne tastings.

 GET SWEET AT THE SALON DU CHOCOLAT